 Handling End-of-Life Care

 Being a pet owner is a wonderful and beautiful experience that brings a great deal of joy to the lives of millions of people each and every day.
 Unfortunately, it also means that at some point, you may have to make tough, emotional decisions regarding the health of your companion animal, including how to manage end of life care.

 We love our pets, which is why it is so hard to watch them suffer at the end of their lives, both physically and mentally.

 Owners can choose to be present during this procedure if they wish.
-The Anti-Cruelty Society understands that everyone manages grief differently and respects each person’s decision.
+Anti-Cruelty understands that everyone manages grief differently and respects each person’s decision.
 Two family members/person may be present during the procedure.
 We ask that other family members wait in the clinic waiting room.
 Family members may visit their pet afterwards.